-Thank you for your interest in Sullivan University’s online Ph.D. in Management program.
+Thank you for your interest in Sullivan University’s PhD in Management program.
 Our mission is to provide opportunities for students to become practitioners, to develop research and application skills, and to prepare individuals to serve as leaders and scholars in their organizations.
 We also offer options for you if you wish to enhance your career through teaching or training.
-Since our program can be completed entirely online, you have the flexibility to further your education while also balancing your career and personal life.

 Our program draws on the strengths of dedicated, talented faculty members who guide and mentor students through coursework and research projects.
 In fact, numerous students have partnered with faculty to research and co-author scholarly articles and to deliver conference presentations.
-In addition, our program’s cohort model fosters a tight-knit community among our students, graduates and faculty, espousing the value of developing and maintaining a close network of support.
+In addition, we encourage a cohort model, and our current students and graduates espouse the value of developing and maintaining the relationships with both faculty and their fellow students.

 The curriculum is designed to teach you how to conduct research and develop research proposals.
 No doubt, you will work hard and make sacrifices to earn this degree.
-However, through perseverance and dedication, you will be able to succeed and realize your dreams.
+However, through perseverance and dedication, you are able to succeed and realize your dreams.

 Sullivan’s Doctor of Philosophy in Management builds on your background in management and challenges you to think critically and creatively about today’s management issues so you can: